What Are the Symptoms of Arthritis?

 Symptoms of infectious arthritis may include fever, chills, joint inflammation, tenderness, and sharp pain that is associated with an injury or infection elsewhere in your body.

 In children, intermittent fever, loss of appetite, weight loss, and anemia, or blotchy rash on the arms and legs, may signal the onset of some types of juvenile rheumatoid arthritis.
 Other forms of juvenile rheumatoid arthritis are associated with joint stiffness, a limp, or joint swelling.

 Call Your Doctor About Arthritis If:

-- The pain and stiffness come on quickly, whether from an injury or an unknown cause.
+- The pain and stiffness come on quickly for no apparent reason.

 - The pain is accompanied by fever.

 - The pain develops quickly and is associated with redness and extreme tenderness of the joint.